Privacy Policy

 We treat all submitted documents as confidential business information.

-1.3 Automatically Collected Information
+1.4 Automatically Collected Information

 When you visit our website, we automatically collect certain information about your device and usage, including:

-- IP address and geographic location
+- IP address and approximate geographic location derived from IP address

 - Browser type and version